 Regions like Southland, where soils may be continually wet through the winter and spring, are often problematic to establish catch crops by conventional means.
-Recent trials using innovative tillage-drill combinations like the single-pass Farmax DRP 300 spader-drill ("spader") have shown that these type of specialist tillage machines can successfully drill catch crops on wet soils where more conventional tillage techniques, like minimum till or ripping/direct drilling, aren't possible at this time of year (Figure 13).
+Trials using innovative tillagedrill combinations like the single-pass Farmax DRP 300 spader-drill ("spader") have shown that these type of specialist tillage machines can successfully drill catch crops on wet soils where more conventional tillage techniques, like minimum till or ripping/direct drilling, aren't possible at this time of year (Figure 15).
 Detailed measures of soil physical properties within these trials have indicated a one-off pass with this technology in the given context has no adverse effects on soil structure.
 In addition, on heavily pugged and/or compacted soil, research has also indicated beneficial outcomes to soil structure as a result of cultivation compared to fallow conditions.